 The first thing you should do is research and find out where your target market is based.
 Believe it or not this is the most obvious, yet largely ignored rule.
 Where B2C companies can market and advertise on any platform and just work on attracting attention, for B2B companies it isn’t quite as simple as that.
 It’s similar to being a classical musician trying to perform to an audience that likes rock music.
 Without a doubt the results wouldn’t be great as you’re on the wrong platform, but you wouldn’t stop playing, you would find an audience that would appreciate your work.

 For SEO purposes any platform could be beneficial, but you need to make sure you’re making the most of the channels that you pick.
-There are platforms like Pinterest and Instagram that might not be suitable for your business so be sure to do your research and evaluate first before you dive straight in.
+Platforms like Pinterest and Instagram might not be suitable for your business so be sure to do your research and evaluate first before you dive straight in.
 LinkedIn and Twitter can prove to be powerful allies when it comes to building awareness and generating new prospects.
-Statistics from The Content Marketing Institute found that 63% of marketers rate LinkedIn as the most effective for B2B social media.
 Sometimes it’s better to forget about B2B or B2C and think standard human to human interaction.